 The application must be submitted to the appropriate National or Executive Agency.
-In cases where the applicant has submitted an application to other National Agency than the one in charge for the corresponding call for proposals, the National Agency shall re-direct the application to the correctNational Agency.
+In cases where the applicant has submitted an application to another National Agency than the one in charge for the corresponding call for proposals, the National Agency shall re-direct the application to the correct National Agency.